Introduction to Writing Comics

 In this class you will conceive, outline and write a complete 5-page comic book script!

-In Andy and Paul’s six-week intensive class for writers, you’ll learn all the necessary tools for telling great stories.
+In this six-week intensive class for writers, you’ll learn all the necessary tools for telling great stories.
 You’ll also learn about the industry as a whole, tips for breaking in, how to format a script and the pros and cons of self-publishing!
 For over a decade our Intro to Writing course has been proven effective for hundreds of students – including multiple Marvel and DC Comics writers, top Image Comics creators, and working editorial staff in nearly every major comics publisher.

 - You also get exclusive access to a dedicated class member-only online forum.